sebastien-zhou/documentation-ia-product/documentation/igrc-platform/add-ons/add-on-creation.md

 ---
-title: Add-on creation
+title: Add-ons
-Description: Documentation related to the creation of Add-ons
+Description: Documentation related to the creation, the installation and the usage of Add-ons
 ---

 # Add-on Creation